 - Faster and more accurate sales to delivery process – order from CRM to ERP with one click

 …and much more.
-For example, for high volume and low complexity products the benefits might not come from preventing mistakes in configurations but automating order handling and invoicing, thus saving time and effort.
+For example, for high volume and low complexity products, the benefits might not come from preventing mistakes in configurations but automating order handling and invoicing, thus saving time and effort.
 For other benefits, check this article by Forbes that explains results from CPQ adoption study made by Accenture. (https://www.forbes.com/sites/louiscolumbus/2016/04/17/five-ways-cloud-based-cpq-increases-sales-effectiveness-and-drives-up-crm-adoption/#4c19bf6072e5).

 CPQ Implementations – what can make them successful?

 How to approach CPQ projects?
-They offer huge possibilities, but set extensive requirements as well.
+They offer huge possibilities but set extensive requirements as well.
 One approach is “Think big, start small”.
 If one wants to build a CPQ system that will stand the time and at later date be flexible enough to meet all the requirements of the company, one needs to consider all the required use cases and preferably create a roadmap to the desired state.
 However, when it comes to implementation, one – and often the most agile – way is to start from the smallest piece, which really makes a complete business case and is as profitable as a stand-alone CPQ solution.

 - No matter how much and how well CPQ and the processes around it are specified, practice will always reveal new questions and needs.
-Most probably, it’s more efficient to build a minimum viable solution and learn about the needs by using it than trying to analyse and define everything thoroughly before the implementation.
+Most probably, it’s more efficient to build a minimum viable solution and learn about the needs by using it than trying to analyze and define everything thoroughly before the implementation.

 - Starting small and learning to “do the things with the platform” before expanding the use vertically across the product offering and horizontally across the sales & delivery process is one way to approach the change – then it’s not needed to change everything at once.

-In a greenfield project, everything starts from defining the sales & delivery process steps to which CPQ is related to, and, afterwards, the use cases around the process.
-When replacing existing systems, processes might be readier, but naturally the nest system gives an outstanding possibility to rethink them.
+In a greenfield project, everything starts from defining the sales & delivery process steps to which CPQ is related to, and, afterward, the use cases around the process.
+When replacing existing systems, processes might be readier, but naturally, the nest system gives an outstanding possibility to rethink them.
 All in all, implementation processes are different depending on the current state of process & product knowledge of the customer:

 A key to fluent CPQ implementations is starting with a definition phase, which brings the customer and supplier closer together in terms of product and technology understanding.
-This is an iterative process: when supplier learns more about customer’s products’ they are better able to define how the customer’s needs could be tackled with the platform-provided functionality.
+This is an iterative process: when a supplier learns more about customer’s products’ they are better able to define how the customer’s needs could be tackled with the platform-provided functionality.
 One possible approach to CPQ projects is as follows:

 What’s outstanding in Salesforce CPQ is the way it offers comprehensive features out of the box.
-When complex product modelling (for example, for the manufacturing industry) is needed, it’s also possible to extend the solution with Tacton Salesforce Extension.
+When complex product modeling (for example, for the manufacturing industry) is needed, it’s also possible to extend the solution with Tacton Salesforce Extension.